NeonGreen99/Retail_sales_EDA/README.md

 **Level**: Beginner
 **Database**: `sql_project_p1`

-This is a beginner project that I have followed to practice and demostrate my SQL skills and techniques to explore, clean and analyze retail sales data.
+This is a beginner project that I have followed to practice and demonstrate my SQL skills and techniques to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives